psamsonov/DocumentProcessor/README.md

 * The parser does not support documents that are more than one page long
 * There is no dependency injection, which is why the code has to be slightly unusual to be unit testable
+* No security is implemented.
+* Storage is only in memory, there is no database.